glenluersman/simple-calculator/README.md

 ## <img id="about" src="https://github.com/teamjuli0/readme-badges/blob/main/themes/clean-dark/menu-categories/about.png?raw=true" style="height: 40px">

-- This app is a simple calculator.
+- This app is a simple calculator and can also be used as a chrome extension.

 ## <img id="usage" src="https://github.com/teamjuli0/readme-badges/blob/main/themes/clean-dark/menu-categories/usage.png?raw=true" style="height: 40px">

-- Simple calculator is easy to use. simply open the app and use as you would a normal calculator.
+- Simple calculator is easy to use.
+Simply open the app and use as you would a normal calculator.
+You can also add it as a chrome extension.

 ## <img id="built_using" src="https://github.com/teamjuli0/readme-badges/blob/main/themes/clean-dark/menu-categories/built-using.png?raw=true" style="height: 40px">